meyerzz/content/files/en-us/web/css/Json-index.md

 ## Cookbook

 The [CSS layout cookbook](/en-US/docs/Web/CSS/Layout_cookbook) aims to bring together recipes for common layout patterns, things you might need to implement in your sites.
-In addition to providing code you can use as a starting point in your projects, these recipes highlight the different ways layout specifications can be used and the choices you can make as a developer.
+In addition to providing code you can use as a starting point in your projects, these recipes highlight the different ways layout specifications can be used and the choices you can make as a developer's.
 ## Tools for CSS development

 - You can use the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) to check if your CSS is valid.
 This is an invaluable debugging tool.